Vascular dementia causes problems with mental abilities and several other difficulties.

 - problems with concentration

-- problems with memory and language (but these aren't as common as they are in people with Alzheimer's disease)
+- problems with memory and language (but these are not as common as they are in people with Alzheimer's disease)

-As this point, these problems may be barely noticeable or mistaken for something else, such as depression.
-But they indicate some brain damage has occurred and that treatment is needed.
+At the beginning, these problems may be barely noticeable or mistaken for something else, such as depression.
+But they indicate some brain damage has happened and that treatment is needed.

 The symptoms often continue to get worse over time.
 This may happen slowly, or in sudden steps every few months or years.